 In a Nutshell:

-While the Total Visa Unsecured doesn’t require a security deposit, cardholders will be buried in additional program fees.
+While the Total Visa doesn’t require a security deposit, cardholders will be buried in additional program fees.

 Average cost of membership per year ($3,600 annual spend)

 Other rates and fees

 The Total Visa does offer some benefits to those with bad to fair credit looking to improve their credit**, including an easy application process and no required security deposit.
 But with a high annual fee, program fee and monthly servicing fee, cardholders will have to pay quite a bit for these perks.

 The biggest perk of the Total Visa card is the low barrier of entry.
 Applicants with bad to fair credit are encouraged to apply and can find out if they’ve been approved in seconds.
 If you’ve had trouble getting a credit card application accepted and need to open a card as soon as possible, the Total Visa can be a good option (offer not guaranteed, response provided in seconds).

 No specified timeline for credit limit increase